 A basic knowledge of taxation is fast becoming a selling point for prospective employers, not just in law firms.
 Accounting and audit firms are recruiting law graduates with knowledge of taxation for employment in their legal compliance departments.
-The Law of Taxation and Estate Planning elective is aimed at providing candidates with a basic theoretical knowledge of certain important aspects of the Income Tax Act 58 of 1962, and the Value-Added Tax Act No. 89 of 1991.
-In particular, attention is drawn to the following:
+The Law of Taxation and Estate Planning elective is aimed at providing candidates with a basic theoretical knowledge of certain important aspects of the Income Tax Act 58 of 1962, and the Tax Administration Act No. 28 of 2011 In particular, attention is drawn to the following:

-- Gross Income Definition (Section 1 of the Income Tax Act No 58 of 1962 "the Act") - Special inclusions in gross income (Section 1) - Selected exemptions applicable to individuals - Trade deductions (specifically Section 11(a)) - Prohibited deductions (Section 23) - Selected special deductions (contained in Sections 11, 11A, 12C, 12E) - Qualification for taxation as a small business corporation (SBC) - Introductory elements of capital gains tax, especially with regard to property transactions - Introductory elements of value-added tax in terms of the Value-Added Tax Act No. 89 of 1991 - Tax planning and anti-avoidance provisions (Sections 80A-L), 103(2) & (5)) - Anti-avoidance in estate planning (Sections 7 & 25B) - Donations tax (Sections 54 56)
+- Gross Income Definition (Section 1 of the Income Tax Act No 58 of 1962 "the Act") - Special inclusions in gross income (Section 1) - Selected exemptions applicable to individuals - Trade deductions (specifically Section 11(a)) - Prohibited deductions (Section 23) - Selected special deductions (contained in Section 11) - Qualification for taxation as a small business corporation (SBC) - Introductory elements of capital gains tax, especially with regard to property transactions - Introductory elements of Tax Administration - Tax planning and anti-avoidance provisions (Sections 80A-L), 103(2) & (5)) - Anti-avoidance in estate planning (Sections 7 & 25B) - Donations tax (Sections 54 56,7C)